-A foreign national intending to study in Canada must bear in mind that he/she must obtain a study permit.
-Acquiring a study permit is approved by the discretion of the Canadian immigration officer.
-In some cases, applications for a study permit by foreign nationals get declined or turned down due to various reasons.
+A foreign national intending to study in Canada must remember that he/she must obtain a study permit.
+Acquiring a study permit is approved at the discretion of the Canadian immigration officer.
+In some cases, foreign nationals’ applications for a study permit get declined or turned down for various reasons.

 Reasons for Refusal of Study Permit

-The process of applying and obtaining a study permit by a foreign national is very frustrating, involving complicated rules and regulations, subjective interpretation by immigration officers, and a cumbersome and expensive appeal process including lack of transparency.
+Applying for and obtaining a study permit by a foreign national is very frustrating, involving complicated rules and regulations, subjective interpretation by immigration officers, and a cumbersome and expensive appeal process, including a lack of transparency.
 The reasons are as follows:

 - Insufficient finance it is clearly stated in the Program Delivery Instruction that the applicant must possess and supply proof of adequate finances just for the primary year of the course.
-Yet, applications often get rejected because the immigration officer suspected financial insufficiency.
+Yet, applications often get rejected because the immigration officer suspects financial insufficiency.
 Hence, merely that specialization in the primary year might not suffice.
-Ideally, you will minimize chances of rejection by showing proof of adequate finances that will cover you for the first year of study, accommodation, and any other accompanying family.
+Ideally, you will minimize chances of rejection by showing proof of adequate finances covering you for the first year of study, accommodation, and any other accompanying family.

-- Dual Intent: A study permit is a temporary visa, which means that it has a validity period and expiration date.
-In your study permit application, you need to convince the visa officer that you will leave the country when your study permit expires.
-That does not mean that you cannot apply to extend your study permit or get a permanent resident in Canada.
-In fact, there are many programs designed by the government to help students stay and work in Canada following their studies, or transition to permanent residence.
-What it does mean is that the visa officer has to trust that you will not stay in the country illegally when you are out of status.
+- Dual Intent: A study permit is a temporary visa with a validity period and expiration date.
+In your study permit application, you must convince the visa officer that you will leave the country when your permit expires.
+That does not mean you cannot apply to extend your study permit or get a permanent residency in Canada.
+The government designs programs to help students stay and work in Canada following their studies or transition to permanent residence.
+It means that the visa officer has to trust that you will not stay in the country illegally when you are out of status.
 Usually, this is a problem if you don’t demonstrate that you have good reasons to want to return home.
 The cursory reading of the states clearly states that temporary residents are permitted to try their utmost to become permanent residents, provided they shall leave if the permit expires before they achieve Permanent Resident (PR) status.
 Working towards PR automatically indicates intent to overstay in Canada which is questionable and the Dual Intent doctrine doesn’t permit any such idea.
-The application can be rejected due to reasons not even stated in the guide, as far as the applicant shows the intent to seek permanent residence in the country.
+The application can be rejected for reasons not even stated in the guide, as the applicant intends to seek permanent residence in the country.

-- Choice of Program: The applicant’s choice of study must be relevant and correspond with your intent of studying abroad.
+- Choice of Program: The applicant’s choice of study must be relevant and correspond with your intent to study abroad.
 If your study program differs from your intent, your application will be refused.
-This is because the applicant intends does not correspond with his/her educational background or work history
+This is because the applicant’s intentions do not correspond with his/her educational background or work history.

 - Letter of Acceptance: For an applicant to obtain a study permit to study in Canada, the applicant must obtain a Letter of Acceptance from a Designated Learning Institution(DLI) in Canada.
 Your acceptance letter must be submitted to the immigration officer to verify the originality of the letter.
 If the officer doubts the originality of the letter, your application will be refused.
 In order to address this issue, make sure you have your documents reviewed to see if it is clear and understandable.